antonsn/remote-fish-feeder/README.md

 Be able to feed your fish and watch it when on vacation.
 Usually, feeders, I guess, do not have cameras.
 Very useful if you have a spare raspbery pi and some webcam and some reading tutorials skills.

+### Prerequisites

+Be willing to play with raspberry pi CMD and do some very simple soldering.

 ### Hardware
 - Raspbery Pi (I used model B+)
 - Juwel Automatic Feeder (just a simplest feeder with buttons around 15 Euro)